CaRLi-V: Camera-RADAR-LiDAR Point-Wise 3D Velocity Estimation: Introduction

 \section{Introduction}

-3D velocity estimation is an essential component in enabling robotic applications in dynamic environments, enabling systems to perceive and react effectively to dynamic objects.
-Conventional 3D velocity estimation methods tend to rely on object-wise estimates, which can be inaccurate in the case of non-rigid objects that are partially in motion \cite{RADARnet, bi-lrfusion, lirafusion, radar_velocity_estimation_from_object_detection, camera_vel_1, camera_vel_2}.
+3D velocity estimation is \revisiondelete{an } essential \revisionchange{component in enabling }{for} robotic applications in dynamic environments, enabling systems to perceive and react effectively to \revisionchange{dynamic }{moving} objects.
+Conventional 3D velocity estimation \revisiondelete{methods }\revisionchange{tend }{tends} to rely on object-wise estimates, which can be inaccurate in the case of non-rigid objects that are partially in motion \cite{RADARnet, bi-lrfusion, lirafusion, radar_velocity_estimation_from_object_detection, camera_vel_1, camera_vel_2}.
 In contrast, dense velocity estimates consist of per-point velocity measurements that describe the motion of all surfaces in a scene.
-This captures fine-grained motion variations that can improve downstream tasks such as object detection and collision avoidance in dynamic environments~\cite{long2021fullvelocity}.
-Nevertheless, extracting these velocities in a dense representation can be a challenging task requiring specialized hardware.
-Sensors such as Frequency-Modulated Continuous-Wave (FMCW) RADAR and FMCW LiDAR enable the direct extraction of radial velocity.
+This captures fine-grained motion variations that can improve downstream tasks such as object detection and collision avoidance in dynamic environments~\cite{RADAR_full_velocity}. \revisionchange{Nevertheless, extracting these velocities in a dense representation can be a challenging task requiring specialized hardware. }{However, extracting dense velocities remains challenging and often requires specialized hardware.} Sensors such as Frequency-Modulated Continuous-Wave (FMCW) RADAR and \revisiondelete{FMCW }LiDAR enable the direct extraction of radial velocity.
 However, RADAR data is difficult to interpret directly and presents signal processing challenges, such as multi-path reflections, low signal-to-noise ratios, and limited resolving power, factors that explain why common detection algorithms, like Constant False Alarm Rate (CFAR), typically yield sparse point clouds~\cite{rohling2007radar}.
 While FMCW LiDAR can resolve many of these signal processing problems, it is a costly emerging technology that is not readily available~\cite{zhou2022towards,brune2024survey} while still limited to radial velocities.
-Alternatively, optical flow and scene flow algorithms extract velocity estimates from consecutive motion in indirect sensors such as cameras and Time of Flight (ToF) LiDAR, but these are either limited to tangential motion or very computationally demanding~\cite{battrawy2019dense,ng2021uncertainty}.
+Alternatively, optical flow and scene flow algorithms extract velocity estimates from consecutive motion in indirect sensors such as cameras and Time of Flight (ToF) LiDAR, but these are either limited to tangential motion or \revisionchange{very computationally demanding }{incur very high computational cost}~\cite{battrawy2019dense,ng2021uncertainty}.